adessoSE/devblog/_posts/2019-08-02-identify-bottlenecks-in-your-spring-tests-with-junit-insights.md

 To guarantee that your unit tests are as independent from each other as possible, you should construct your web endpoint tests in a way that isolates functional groups.
 In our example this means that the test class for validating the `VegetableController` class should have nothing to do with other controllers like the `FruitController`.
-To achieve this we have to specify the tested controller as a parameter of the `@WebMVCTest` annotation.
+To achieve this, we have to specify the tested controller as a parameter of the [`@WebMVCTest`](https://docs.spring.io/spring-boot/docs/current/api/org/springframework/boot/test/autoconfigure/web/servlet/WebMvcTest.html) annotation.
 If we had not done this in this example, Spring would complain about a missing instance of the `FruitManager` Bean.
-Although this Bean is not even used in this test class, the test runner tries to create the complete Application Context which fails because it can't find any real or mock instance of the `FruitManager` Bean.
+Although this Bean is not even used in this test class, the test runner tries to create the whole Application Context which fails because it can't find any actual or mocked instance of the `FruitManager` Bean.

 ```java
 @WebMvcTest(VegetableController.class)